How can we help you?

 Labour costs

-A shortage of new homes builder, caused in part by the pandemic and the restriction of workers across the globe, is an issue that is likely to burden the construction industry over the next decade.
+A shortage of new home builders, caused in part by the pandemic and the restriction of workers across the globe, is an issue that is likely to burden the construction industry over the next decade.
 In conjunction with this issue is the fact that little has been done to address the number of young workers entering the sector to meet the growing demand.

 As construction labour accounts for about 30% of building costs, this shortage will likely impact residential construction costs over the longer term.
 The availability of skilled tradespeople has also seen the price of labour rise sharply, according to the Housing Industry Association.